mostafaadawy/egFwd_awd_1st_project_image_cashing_api/readme.md

 Udacity Rubric for this project can be accessed [here](https://review.udacity.com/#!/rubrics/3005/view).

 ## Udacity Review Project Modification Acceptance
+[udacity revision link](https://review.udacity.com/#!/reviews/3337648), generally good feedback but required three main modifications according to rubric
+* supertest, jasmine and reporter must be a part of devDependencies.
+* Error messages are provided for different scenarios like invalid input for filename and missing height and width.
+But the application throws an unhandled rejection for height and width values of 0.
+* Endpoint testing covers multiple scenarios but you need to test image processing functions from imageHelperFunction.ts as well. i solved all the above issues and for revision you can see the commit files
 ## Contact
 * https://github.com/mostafaadawy
 * https://web.facebook.com/mostafa.adawy.96/